 In November 1993 Don suffered serious injuries to his neck and stomach and spent 24 days in a coma having been involved in a road accident.
 His injuries were so severe that ambulancemen, police and doctors all treated the crash as fatal and one newspaper even posted a posthumous tribute to the Warrington comedian.
 Against the odds the comedian survived and took the press coverage in his stride claiming, ‘I know I’ve ‘died’ a few times in Wigan, but printing that obituary was going a bit far.’
 Seven months later, still only 85 percent fit, he was headlining a summer season at Whitby Spa Theatre and the Sun Lounge in Filey, both shows produced by Nick Thomas, of Tommer Puppets fame (show 3.22 & show 3.25).

 Don Reid ended the century with an appearance on the 1999 Royal Command Performance and now works extensively on the after dinner circuit and cabaret circuit.
 He is also always in great demand for corporate events, rotary dinners, round table dinners, cruise ship entertainment and golf day dinners.
+Since 2000 Don has worked on Fred Olsen Cruises as a comedian and presenter and has appeared in many pantomimes, holiday camp cabarets and summer shows in a career that spanned over 50 years.

 In constrast the Marie Sherry the elegantly dressed romantic singing Romany, Gypsy Jim Lee, was a towering six foot three inches tall and was hoping that after his appearance he would crossing his palm with silver and gold discs.
 Jim’s real name was Michael Angelo and he had recently gone solo having performed with his wife Loretta (Lauria) Lee.